dftbplus/recipes/docs/transport/setup-geometry.rst

 ``SetupGeometry``.
 This is the ``Task`` that must be invoked in order to perform the geometry preparation for transport.

-``numPLsDefined``.
+``SpecifiedPLs``.
 It is used to specify how many contact PLs are provided.
 Possible values are 1 or 2.
 See below for details.

 Selecting atoms using jmol